 Calories.
-Shakeology is relatively low in calories, pretty much on par with Arbonne's protein shake powder.
+Shakeology is relatively low in calories, pretty much on par with Arbonne's plant-based protein shake mix powder.
 Both deliver 160 calories per serving.
 A definite line in the pro column when looking at shakes and shake powder, but it doesn't match up to the Arbonne boost powder, which is only 50 calories per serving.

 Superfoods.
 Shakeology is hard to compete with when it comes to truly natural and healthful ingredients.
 The superfood quotient is significant, as it contains chia, flax, pea, quinoa, and whey.

-Andy research has shown that whey protein is beneficial for weight loss and suppressing appetite.
+Andy's research has shown that whey protein is beneficial for weight loss and suppressing appetite.
 They're also loaded with antioxidants like pomegranate, rose hips, acerola cherry, goji berry, green tea, bilberry, and vitamins A, E, and C.

 Taste.
 We're giving taste a push for both.
-Shakeology and Arbonne both taste great, and aren't gritty, so you can't go wrong with either.
+Shakeology and Arbonne both taste great and aren't gritty, so you can't go wrong with either.
 In this category, they're neck and neck.

 Shakeology shakes are fairly low in fiber, an essential ingredient for a healthy diet.
 With only four grams per serving, this isn't an ideal target when you're attempting a well-rounded healthy diet.

-Shakeology is in the same boat, however, when it comes to fiber, and in fact comes in even lower at two grams per serving.
+Shakeology is in the same boat, however, when it comes to fiber, and in fact, comes in even lower at two grams per serving.
 So, when matched head-to-head, neither win high marks in the fiber department.